Bringing the Big Game to the Troops: USO Centers Throughout the World, U.S. Southeast Prep for Super Bowl LVI Festivities

 USO Fort Campbell is hosting a Super Bowl watch party with all the game day favorites, including buffalo and chicken wings, chips and other snacks service members enjoy the game on one of many TVs airing the game.
 The center is also hosting trivia games and Super Bowl commercial bingo for a chance to win small prizes.

 At McCrady Training Center in Eastover, S.C., USO South Carolina is hosting its 10th Annual Super Bowl Party for deploying Sailors.
-The day will begin with connecting the deploying sailors with their families through the Bob Hope Legacy Reading Program and will end the day by connecting them with home and country through a Super Bowl watch party.
+The day will begin with connecting the deploying sailors with their families through the USO Reading Program and will end the day by connecting them with home and country through a Super Bowl watch party.

 “We’re so excited to be hosting our 10th annual Super Bowl party here at McCrady for Sailors,” said Joanie Thresher, Executive Director, USO South Carolina.
 “Thanks to our community partners and USO volunteers, these sailors have a fun place to connect with their shipmates and watch the game.”